gvwilson/sensibleadventures/misc/bear-02.md

 ## The End of the Letter

-*Your Majesty,* Lormay began, as always.
+*Your Majesty,* Thokmay began, as always.
 Then he paused, listening to the rain tap against the window as he wondered one more time what it would have been like to grow up calling his father something a little less formal than that.
 Ogmin was singing to herself in the next room,